 Extracting your wisdom teeth may take one or multiple procedures, based on your individual circumstance and preference.
 Once the teeth are extracted, you will be asked to bite down on a bit of gauze for 30-45 minutes in order to allow the blood to clot.
 In some cases, you may need to arrange for a ride home from our office, especially if you have been given general anesthesia.

-To schedule your consultation with Dr. Trent Westernoff or Dr. Martin Mardirosian, and to learn more about wisdom teeth removal in Redondo Beach, California, please contact Oral Surgery Partners at 310-375-0514.
+To schedule your consultation with Dr. Trent Westernoff or Dr. Martin Mardirosian, and to learn more about wisdom teeth removal in Manhattan Beach, California, please contact Oral Surgery Partners at 310-375-0514.